yenum/kitchentodoapp/README.md

-This is a simple read-only web application that helps track coompleted to do items.
-It contains the basic features of a todo app as it can only mark completed items and uncheck completed items.
-It was created as my first ever react projec.
+This is a simple  web application that helps track to do items.
+The user is able to tasks, edit,tasks and delete tasks as needed within the user interface.
+Another feature if the application is for users to 'mark off' completed tasks if they do not want to delete immediately.
-If you need to use any part of the code for your own projects, please feel free to do so.